 - Contingent Payment - As a percentage of total value may be larger in alternative firms than in traditional investment manager transactions (smooth out volatility of performance fees) - Criteria for satisfying contingency; typically fee revenue, EBITDA, cash flow, or combination; possible separate contingencies for management fees and performance fees in alternative firms - Length of earn-out period.
-Three to seven years is customary range - Cliff payment vs. multiple payments over a period - If payment is conditioned on continued employment, the contingent payment may lose capital gains character - If buyer is strategic, sellers will benefit from buyer's distribution capabilities in achieving earn out - Governance during earn out period is often a subject of negotiation
+Three to seven years is customary range - Cliff payment vs. multiple payments over a period, with or without catch-up - If payment is conditioned on continued employment, the contingent payment may lose capital gains character - If buyer is strategic, sellers will benefit from buyer's distribution capabilities in achieving earn out - Governance during earn out period is often a subject of negotiation

-- Stay bonuses; not purchase price but may be required for non-owner employees

-- Continuing profit participation; not purchase price but may be required where (i) there is a disparity between equity ownership and actual importance to business; or (ii) not all sellers remain with the business after closing.

-- Representation and warranties of parties

-- Confirm due diligence

-- Accuracy is a closing condition

-- Breach gives rise to termination right and indemnification

-- Pre-closing covenants of parties

-- Business operated in ordinary course

-- Access to information

-- Maintenance or termination of employee benefit plans

-- Distribution of cash in excess of working capital requirement
+- Stay bonuses; not purchase price but may be required for non-owner employees - Continuing profit participation; not purchase price but may be required where (i) there is a disparity between equity ownership and actual importance to business; or (ii) not all sellers remain with the business after closing. - Representation and warranties of parties - Purpose of reps and warranties: Confirm due diligence Accuracy is a closing condition Breach gives rise to termination right and indemnification - Key Reps: client AUM and fee rates; legal compliance and regulatory - Scope of reps re: funds highly negotiated topic - Pre-closing covenants of parties - Business operated in ordinary course - Access to information - Maintenance or termination of employee benefit plans - Distribution of cash in excess of working capital requirement

-• Post-closing covenants

-- Restrictive covenants - Reasons for Restricting Sellers - Assets (i.e., portfolio management skills and client relationships) go up and down the elevator every day - "Egg on your face" if a buyer pays a hefty price only to see the sellers setting up shop across the street and soliciting the "acquired" clients - Together with service commitments, contingent purchase price payments or grants of equity to key personnel, rounds out the "carrot and stick" approach
+- Post-closing covenants - Restrictive covenants - Reasons for Restricting Sellers - Assets (i.e., portfolio management skills and client relationships) go up and down the elevator every day - "Egg on your face" if a buyer pays a hefty price only to see the sellers setting up shop across the street and soliciting the "acquired" clients - Together with service commitments, contingent purchase price payments or grants of equity to key personnel, rounds out the "carrot and stick" approach

-- Types of Restrictive Covenants

-- Confidential information (may include track record, strategies, client/investor information)

-- Intellectual property (may include software)

-- Non-compete

-- Scope

-- Duration

-- Non-solicitation or non-interference

-- Clients/investors (includes no-accept)

-- Vendors/service providers

-- Employees (includes no-hire)

-- Scope/duration

-- Enforceability of Restrictive Covenants in Sale of Business

-- More liberal evaluation of restrictive covenants in sale of business context than in employment context because:

-- More equal bargaining power of parties

-- Sale proceeds provide means of support

-- Premium paid by purchaser for restrictive covenant

-- Restrictive covenants necessary to protect purchased goodwill

-- CA does not enforce restrictive covenants except re: trade secrets or sale of business
+- Types of Restrictive Covenants - Confidential information (may include track record, strategies, client/investor information) - Intellectual property (may include software) - Non-compete - Scope (business sold vs. all investment management) - Duration (3-7 years typically for sellers) - Non-solicitation or non-interference - Clients/investors (should include no-accept) - Vendors/service providers - Employees (should include no-hire) - Scope/duration - Enforceability of Restrictive Covenants in Sale of Business - More liberal evaluation of restrictive covenants in sale of business context than in employment context because: - More equal bargaining power of parties - Sale proceeds provide means of support - Premium paid by purchaser for restrictive covenant - Restrictive covenants necessary to protect purchased goodwill - CA does not enforce restrictive covenants except re: trade secrets or sale of business

 - Conditions to closing

-- No MAC (focus on definition)
+- No MAE (focus on definition, including carve-out for changes in markets)

 - Accuracy of representations and warranties

 - Performance of covenants

 - Expiration of HSR waiting period

 - Minimum AUM/consenting client revenue run rate/cap on redemptions

 - Key employees continue to be employed and have signed employment agreements

 - Third-party consents

 - For mutual funds, board and shareholder approval of new mutual fund contract and, if applicable, fund reorganization

 - Indemnification

-- Survival of representations and warranties
+- Survival of representations and warranties (fundamental reps vs. general business reps)

 - General vs. specific indemnification

 - Deductible/basket

 - Caps

 - De minimis claims

 - Consequential damages

 - Mitigation obligation

 - Reduction for insurance/tax benefits

 - Procedures for defending third-party claims

 - Set-off (e.g., buyer contingent payment obligation offset against seller indemnification obligation)